MEDICAL ASSISTANT PROGRAM INFORMATION

-Fall: MA 60, MA 63, MA 64, MA 161, HO 53, HO 54, HO 55.
+First Semester: MA 60, MA 63, MA 64, MA 161, HO 53, HO 54, HO 55 (elective from list).

-Spring: MA 66, MA 67, MA 68 or MA 73 or MA 74, PSYC 101 or PSYC 150 or equivalent and additional electives if needed.
+Second Semester: MA 66, MA 67, MA 68 or MA 73 or MA 74, PSYC 101 or PSYC 150 or equivalent and additional electives if needed.

 The program is designed to help meet the needs of the part-time student as well.
 Course selection in numeral order is advised.
 Again, consult with the program chair regarding specific course selection questions.
 Some classes are offered in specific semesters and efficient planning is necessary.